snowmobiletrails.com

 Schroeder [maps]

-On Hwy 61 and Cross River, ride the North Shore Trail just over 4 miles to Corridor Trail.
+On Hwy 61 and Cross River, ride the North Shore Trail just over 4 miles to North Shore State Snowmobile Trail.

 Schroeder Lodging and Dining